Hamming Code logo Hamming Code

 Correction Algorithm

-The algorithm uses the error syndrome to determine the position of the erroneous bit:
+The algorithm uses the error syndrome to determine the position of the faulty bit:

-• Syndrome > 0: Error position equals syndrome value
+• Syndrome > 0: The error position matches the syndrome value.

 Results and Analysis